kunalrye/portfolio_blog/pages/posts/thingsilike.md

 - **Winno**: During the 2020 election, I realized how painful it was to stay on top of the news.
 There were too many sources, too much overlap, and a lot of noise to filter through.
 I was looking at Twitter, Reddit, NY Times, WSJ, and cable news, but I still never felt like I had a good grasp of the timeline of events or any sense of a single news story.
 Winno lets me see fact-checked stories in a timeline format so I can see what happened earlier for a specific topic, have the full timeline of events easily available for me, and the sources for each headline.
 I stopped checking Reddit, Twitter, and news apps for headlines after downloading the app.

-#### clothing

-- **Ten Thousand Shorts**: I used to love Lululemon for workout shorts.
-I have their pacebreakers, surge shorts, and THE shorts.
-I liked the material on the surge shorts but disliked the lack of pockets and how open the leg openings were, although I understand they were designed for running.
-Ten Thousand shorts are made out of material quite similar to the surge shorts, are super breathable, and seem to not stink after multiple workouts.
-I have their interval and session shorts and they have both quickly become my favorites.